 Brain lateralisation for language areas and fibres is supposed to be unique to our species.
-In my PhD project, I investigate whether similar brain lateralisation for homologous brain areas and fibres also exists in our close primate relatives (mainly baboons, but also chimpanzees).
+In my PhD project (supervisors: Adrien Meguerditchian and Olivier Coulon (LPC, INT, CNRS/Aix-Marseille), I investigated whether similar brain lateralisation for homologous brain areas and fibres also exists in our close primate relatives (mainly baboons, but also chimpanzees) and how they develop.

 Curiously, there seems to be a link between this lateralisation and hand preference for communicative gesture.
 Therefore, we theorise that gesture might have played an important role in the evolution of language.